mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 with stateroom accommodations.
-Stations that use both typically install stateroom facilities strictly for crew and official visitors while residential zones are considered urban environments in which non- station-personnel live.
+Stations that use both typically install stateroom facilities strictly for crew and official visitors while residential zones are considered urban environments in which non-station-personnel live.
 Egalitarian or economical space stations sometimes house their crew with the rest of the station population in the residential zones instead of sequestering them in their own area.